Out-of-Towner Car Accident Guide:

 What to do if you get in a car accident:

-Ensure Safety: First, check for injuries and move to a safe location.
+Ensure safety: First, check for injuries and move to a safe location.

-Contact Authorities: Call the police and obtain a police report.
+Contact authorities: Call the police and obtain a police report.

-Exchange Information: Collect all parties' names, contact details, and insurance information.
+Exchange information: Collect all parties' names, contact details, and insurance information.

 Compensation for multiple victims

-If multiple victims were involved in a lawsuit, under Nevada law, all victims who filed a claim should receive compensation for medical bills and other damages.
+If multiple victims were involved in a lawsuit, under Nevada law, ALL victims who filed a claim should receive compensation for medical bills and other damages.

 If you are partly at fault